mjhborja/apply_stimuli_propagation_apb_part_1_uvm/README.md

 With just those few sentences, we already captured the essence of APB.
 And now, we are in a position to run the simulation to see what it does prior to making any changes in the stimuli it generates.

 ## Simulate & play with the code
 [0] EDA Playground Example - APB UVM With Scoreboard _ by an unknown author https://www.edaplayground.com/x/ueMH
+Note: For a successful simulation run, refer to... <save point: too sleepy...>

 ## Additional references
 [1] M. J. H. Borja, “UVM Hello World,” GitHub, Jan.
 13, 2023. https://github.com/mjhborja/hello_world_uvm (accessed Jan.
 19, 2023).